openhab/website/blog/2024-07-07-openhab-4-2-release.md

 _Florian Hotze, openHAB Maintainer_

-### Dependency 6 Build System Upgrades
+### Dependency & Build System Upgrades

-openHAB 4.2 upgrades most of Main UI's dependencies to their latest version, including our charting engine [Apache ECharts](https://echarts.apache.org) and our date and time manipulation library [dayjs](https://day.js.org).
+openHAB 4.2 upgrades most of Main UI's dependencies to their latest version, including the charting engine [Apache ECharts](https://echarts.apache.org) and the date and time manipulation library [dayjs](https://day.js.org).
 As Main UI is still using Vue 2, we would like to upgrade to Vue 3 in the future - by upgrading to the latest Vue 2.x version, we have taken a minor step towards Vue 3.

 In addition to our runtime dependencies, we have also upgraded our build system to the latest tooling: Webpack 5 and Node.js 20.